nwcourses/nwcourses.github.io/COM421/week7.md

 **It should be noted that on the first iteration of the bubble sort, the largest value will be correctly in place at the end of the list.
 So on the second iteration, we do not need to consider the last position in the index; for example if there are 5 values, we only need to consider 4 in the second iteration.
 Similarly, at the end of the second iteration, the second-biggst value will be correctly placed, so on the third iteration we do not need to consider the final two values of the list.**

-### Exercise 1

-On paper, continue the iterations to sort the values.
-After how many iterations are the values completely sorted?

-How could we express the time taken in terms of `n`, i.e. the number of items in the list?

-What, therefore, would be the complexity in Big O notation of this algorithm, where `n` is the number of values in the list?

 ### Pseudocode

 A common way to represent the logic of an algorithm before actually writing it